dominik-pichler/Review_me_if_you_can/README.md

 As introduced before, the `BASE_TABLE_KG_GENERATION` Table will be used as a starting point for the generation of a  **Knowledge Graph**
 In order to do so, the data of the table above will be transformed into a Knowledge Graph based on the Ontology sketched in *Image 2*.
 This has been achieved with the help of `KG_Building_Handler.py` that sets up the KG and continuously integrates new data into it.
 In order to be able to potentially manage multiple KG's, each KG is built inside an own Schema.
-For further separation, multipe instances can be created due to the Docker based architecture.
+For further separation, multiple instances can be created due to the Docker based architecture.